Mining

 Nanjizal Mine.

-Anyone walking the coast path from Lands End to Porthcurnow will pass the Nanjizal mine.
-Most will not even notice the workings as their eyes will be on the beautiful scenery around the Bay.
-Just when this mining commenced is unknown but it was in production in 1845 when Joseph Carne presented a paper at the Royal Geological Society of Cornwall.
+Gweal is Cornish for field or place, whilst Vean means little.
+So the place referred to is Little Field at Trevescan in Sennen.
+The document states the bounds are bordered on the four sides by Carn Colwidrocke, Sowen Peddenantes, Vaan Vrease and Mean Sebmen.
+The last two might possibly be Vean Crease & Mean Sennen but so far we have been unable to locate any of these places today in order to find out just where the bounds were.
+Anyone walking the coast path from Lands End to Porthcurno will pass the Nanjizal mine without even noticing the workings: their eyes will be on the beautiful scenery that surrounds the bay.
+When tin mining commenced here is unknown but it was in production in 1845 when Joseph Carne presented a paper at the Royal Geological Society of Cornwall.
 The following report comes from the Mining Gazette of the 8th of November 1845.

-1 2 The instrument, No. 1, is the pick of the miner; 2, the shovel; 3, the sledge; 4, the borer; 5, the claying bar; 6, the needle, called by some the nail; 7, the scraper; 8, the tamping bar; and 9,the tin cartridge, for blasting where the rock is wet: a horn to carry his gunpowder, rushes to supply him with fuses, and a little touch-paper, or slow
+1 2 1. pick of the miner; 2. shovel; 3. sledge; 4. borer; 5. claying bar; 6. needle -called by some the nail; 7. scraper; 8. tamping bar; 9. tin cartridge, for blasting where the rock is wet: + horn to carry his gunpowder, rushes to supply him with fuses and a little touch-paper, or slow fuse.

 |